 What people want from Staycations 2021

-As we enter into another summer on terraferma, we take a look at Staycations in Ireland and what people are looking for in 2021…
+#The Great Escape 2021.
+As another summer on terraferma looks likely, we take a look at Staycations in Ireland…

 As people eagerly await updates about travelling abroad later in the summer, there are still many people who have not yet committed to staying at home.
 We saw a figure lately that suggests that 50% of people plan to holiday at home this summer, which we assume means that the other 50% are still hopeful about getting abroad at some stage.